1Password/for-open-source/README.md

 [PaiGram](https://github.com/PaiGramTeam/PaiGram) is a Telegram robot project that can assist people in looking for information about Genshin Impact.

 ### Dent
 As a Linux Foundation project, DENT utilizes the Linux Kernel, Switchdev, and other Linux based projects as the basis for building a new standardized network operating system without abstractions or overhead.
 All underlying infrastructure — including ASIC and Silicon for networking and datapath — is treated equally; while existing abstractions, APIs, drivers, low-level overhead, and other open software are simplified.
-DENT unites silicon vendors, ODMs, SIs, OEMs, and end users across all verticals to enable the transition to
+DENT unites silicon vendors, ODMs, SIs, OEMs, and end users across all verticals to enable the transition to disaggregated networks.
+For more details visit [DENT] (https://dent.dev).

 ### Dglobal
 Dglobal is an open source community that is working to create technologies that help people in their daily lives.
 We work in the field of biomedicine, AI and web programming.

-disaggregated networks.

-For more details visit [DENT] (https://dent.dev).
+We have also just opened our blog where we publish content related to science and technology.[Dglobal] (https://dglobal.dev)